telekom-security/tpotce/cloud/ansible/README.md

 <a name="preparation"></a>
 # Preparations in Open Telekom Cloud Console
-(You can skip this if you have already set up an API account, VPC, Subnet and Security Group)
+(You can skip this if you have already set up a project and an API account with key pair)
-(Just make sure you know the naming for everything, as you will need it to configure the Ansible variables.)
+(Just make sure you know the naming for everything, as you need to configure the Ansible variables.)

 Before we can start deploying, we have to prepare the Open Telekom Cloud tenant.
 For that, go to the [Web Console](https://auth.otc.t-systems.com/authui/login) and log in with an admin user.